 How to Write a Notice of Late Rent

 Provisions about late rents are always present in any lease agreement, including sub-leases.
 These provisions define the rent’s overdue period, corresponding fines, as well as the consequences of late rents.
 Despite that, some tenants may still miss their payments, hence the need to remind them.
 Now, here are the tips on how to write a notice of late rent for your tenants.

 1. Address the Notice to the Tenant

 Addressing the notice of late rent to your tenants indicates who its contents are for, and ensures the recipient receives the notice.
 To do this, write the name of the tenant and its rental address on the notice’s letterhead.
-Aside from that, you must also indicate the date you wrote the notice.
-Doing these allows the tenant to know that this particular notice is served to them and the period of its effectivity.
+Aside from that, you must also indicate the date you registered the note.
+Doing so allows the tenant to know that they received the notice and the period of its effectivity.

 2. Mention the Lease Agreement

 Notices are essential inclusions in the lease agreement you signed with the tenant from the start.
 So it’s important to mention the lease agreement and its effective date in writing a notice of late rent to your tenants.
 You can do this by saying that this notice was made following the terms under the lease agreement.
 Mentioning the lease agreement consolidates the validity of the notice under the terms and conditions of the said agreement.

 3. Outline the Main Points of the Late Rent Notice

 Next, outline notice’s main points after completing the previous steps.
 The notice’s main points are namely the dates of when the tenant’s rent is due and the breakdown of the amount due to the tenant—rent and late fee amount.
 It also includes the deadline for the payment of the rent, the corresponding late fee, and the consequences or penalties if the tenant fails to pay its dues.